kube-reporting/metering-operator/Documentation/dev/developer-guide.md

   - `Gopkg.toml: Add new dependency $your_new_dependency`
   - `Gopkg.lock,vendor: Add new dependency $your_new_dependency`

+## Developer install

+Developers should generally use the [manual-install guide](manual-install.md) as it offers the most flexibility when installing.

 ### Using images built by Jenkins

 If you have a PR or branch being built my Jenkins, you can use the images it's publishing from each build to test out the changes that aren't in master yet.